 All the diveshops have various boats and organize many different dives every day.
 All the dives are boat dives and many points are just a few minutes of navigation from the beach, so each dive trip lasts an average of a couple of hours.

 For the more distant dive sites, full-day trips are organized starting around 9:00 and returning between 15:00 and 16:00, giving divers the opportunity to make two more dives on the same day.

-Every day around 5:00 we leave for Monad Shoal to meet the thresher shark.
-This is the only dive in the world that guarantees 99% meeting with these elegant lords of the sea intent on being pampered by cleaning fish.
+Every day around 5:00 we leave for Kimud Shoal and Monad Shoal to meet the thresher shark.
+Malapascua is the only place in the world that guarantees 99% meeting with these elegant lords of the sea intent on being pampered by cleaning fish.
 At sunset, however, dives are usually organized at the Lighthouse to witness the mating rites of mandarin fish.
 The dive then continues in search of the fantastic sea creatures that populate the island’s sea only after sunset.

 Usually there are five dives a day: at 5:00am (thresher shark); at 9:00am; at 11:00am; at 1:00pm and the night dive at 5:00pm.
 In addition to these, full days are usually organized to the Gato island, Calanggaman island or “mix”: Dona Marlin wreck/Gato island, Kimud shoal (hammerhead sharks)/ Monad shoal (thresher sharks).

 Here it’s possible to dive all the year round: from December to February the water temperature, at the surface, ranges from 27 to 32 degrees Celsius, while the air temperature ranges from 24 to 30; the rest of the year the temperature ranges from 27 to 33 degrees, with peaks in the warmer months between May and November.

 The thresher sharks are here all year round, while the hammerhead sharks and the manta rays are seasonal (more frequent from March to November).